gibbz00/rops/README.md

 SOPS: Secrets OPerationS is a secrets manager and editor for encrypted files of various configuration formats with support for AWS KMS, GCP KMS, Azure Key Vault, age, and PGP.
 It's also a CNCF sandbox project with more information available at [getsops.io](https://github.com/getsops/sops).

 `rops` is an attempt at writing the SOPS in Rust, offering both a CLI and library crate.
-Currently supporting for YAML, JSON, TOML and integrations against Age and AWS KMS.
+Currently supporting YAML, JSON, TOML with integrations against Age and AWS KMS.

 Check out the [`rops` book](https://gibbz00.github.io/rops/) for a demo and further information on how to get started.